Leeds United: Whites forego overseas summer training camp

 LEEDS UNITED's squad will put in the hard yards of their 2018-19 pre-season entirely on home soil with the club deciding against a tour abroad as part of their summer plans for 2018.

-United were looking at the possibility of going abroad, with Italy the most likely destination, but the club were reluctant to dedicate precious time to travelling.
+United were looking at the possibility of going abroad, with Italy and Portugal potential destinations, but the club were reluctant to dedicate precious time to travelling.

 Instead, United’s entire pre-season will be carried out in Britain with four, or possibly five, fixtures away from home topped off with a clash against Spanish outfit Las Palmas at Elland Road on Sunday, July 29 (3pm kick-off).